 Musical Empowerment created an Instrument Lending Program to maximize the number of students able to benefit from musical education.
 During its residency in the CUBE social innovation incubator, Musical Empowerment is seeking legal assistance incorporating as a non-profit, advice developing a strategic plan, communications/marketing guidance, and help with website design.

 In February 2013, Musical Empowerment launched Global BEATS (Bettering the Environment And Transforming Students).
 Through Global BEATS, native English-speaking children in Chapel Hill-Carrboro middle schools are paired up with non-native English-speaking children.
 Together, these pairs will participate in weekly workshops to learn more about music around the world and to better understand each other’s cultures.

 In March 2013, Musical Empowerment was the recipient of a $5,000 Strowd Roses grant for general support.
 The team held an instrument donation and music book drive that same month.

 In April 2013, Musical Empowerment was selected to participate in the Clinton Global Initiative University at Washington University in St. Louis, where the team explored the potential for expanding the Musical Empowerment model to universities nationwide.

-Later that month, the team hosted a standing-room only benefit concert featuring performances by Scott Avett, Joe Kwon (UNC '98), and Joe Defiglia of the Grammy-nominated Avett Brothers, as well as UNC a cappella groups and student bands.
+Later that month, the team hosted a standing-room only benefit concert featuring performances by Scott Avett, Joe Kwon (UNC '98), and Joe Defiglia of the Grammy-nominated Avett Brothers, as well as UNC a cappella groups, favorite campus bands, and Musical Empowerment students.
 The benefit sold more than 600 tickets and raised $3,200 for Musical Empowerment's Instrument Lending Program.